-The Humanities Collection is relevant for academics across the whole range of humanities disciplines, research students, educators—school, university and further education—anyone with an interest in, and concern for the humanities.
+The New Directions in the Humanities Collection is relevant for academics across the whole range of humanities disciplines, research students, educators—school, university and further education—anyone with an interest in, and concern for the humanities.

-All the journals in the Humanities Collection are peer-reviewed, supported by rigorous processes of criterion-referenced article ranking and qualitative commentary, ensuring that only intellectual work of the greatest substance and highest significance is published.
+All the journals in the New Directions in the Humanities Collection are peer-reviewed, supported by rigorous processes of criterion-referenced article ranking and qualitative commentary, ensuring that only intellectual work of the greatest substance and highest significance is published.

 The New Directions in the Humanities Collection consists of:

 The annual review publishes once per volume; the thematically focused journals publish quarterly.

 Authors can request which of the thematic journals they would prefer for the publication of their article.
 Alternatively, when the author does not opt to make a selection, the Common Ground editorial team will curate each paper into the appropriate thematic journal.

 The annual review consists only of articles considered to be of wide interest across the field selected by our editorial team in consultation with the Advisory Board.
 We do not accept direct submissions to the annual review.
 Candidates for inclusion in the survey journal will include top-ranked articles, works by invited contributors, papers offered by plenary speakers at the conference, and articles selected from thematic journal submissions for their wide applicability and interest across the field.